U.S. Route 61: Mississippi

 US 61 is divided from the Tennessee state line to U.S. 82 in Leland.
-The highway south of Vicksburg to Natchez is mostly divided and four-lane; only short sections through Port Gibson need to be upgraded.
+The highway south of Vicksburg to Natchez is mostly divided and four-lane; only short sections through Port Gibson are two lane.
 From Natchez to the Louisiana state line, US 61 is now divided and four lanes.
-The Mississippi Department of Transportation is now upgrading the highway between Vicksburg and Leland to four lanes, beginning with replacement of the Yazoo River bridge at Redwood in Warren County.
+The Mississippi Department of Transportation is now widening the highway between Vicksburg and Leland to four lanes, beginning with replacement of the Yazoo River bridge at Redwood in Warren County.

 The road is also known as the Blues Highway because it runs through the Mississippi Delta country, which was an important source of blues music.
 Highway 61 has been referenced in music by various artists with roots in the region.

 The former junction of US 61 and U.S. 49 in Clarksdale (North State Street and Desoto Avenue) is designated as the famous crossroads where, according to legend, Robert Johnson supposedly sold his soul to the Devil in exchange for mastery of the blues.
-US 49 and US 61 are currently routed around the city on a bypass.
-It was on this stretch of highway that blues singer Bessie Smith died as a result of a car accident on September 26, 1937.
+US 49 and US 61 are currently routed around the city on a freeway bypass.
+It was on this stretch of highway that blues singer Bessie Smith died as a result of a car crash on September 26, 1937.

 Like Route 66 in the Western U.S., the iconic US 61 sign is so strongly identified with the Clarksdale area that it is used to market different products and services.
 US 61 is defined in Mississippi Code Annotated § 65-3-3.

 Tennessee

-US 61 enters Memphis from Walls as South 3rd Street in South Memphis, then joins I-55 as they cross the Mississippi River to West Memphis, a distance of approximately 12 mi.
+US 61 enters Memphis from Walls as South 3rd Street in South Memphis, continues north to E.H.
+Crump Boulevard, then turns west, joining US 64, US 70, and US 79, then joins I-55 as they cross the Mississippi River to West Memphis, a distance of approximately 12 mi.

 Arkansas

 US 61 runs through the state for 76 mi from West Memphis to just north of Blytheville, near the Missouri border.

 The route enters Arkansas in a concurrency with I-55 and US 64, US 70, and US 79 near West Memphis.
-The route skirts the northwest edge of the city, briefly meeting Interstate 40 before continuing north with I-55, US 63 and US 64.
+The route skirts the northwest edge of the city, briefly meeting Interstate 40 before continuing north with I-55 and US 64.
 US 61 overlaps I-55 until an area near Turrell, when US 61 branches east but continues to run parallel to I-55.
-Southbound US 61 appears disconnected after the reconstruction of the Interstate 555/US 63 interchange in the early 2000s.
+Southbound US 61 appears disconnected after the reconstruction of the I-555/US 63 interchange in the early 2000s.
 The old alignment of US 61 between West Memphis and Turrell is currently signed as Arkansas Highway 77.
 The route runs through many small towns in Mississippi County, and becomes a city street in Osceola.
 Continuing north, the route crosses over I-55, south of Blytheville.
 In the city, US 61 becomes South Division Street until crossing Main Street (AR 18).
 The route runs north through the rest of Blytheville and beyond until a junction with AR 150 near Yarbro.
 After this junction, the route continues due north to Missouri.